 We can get a credit report to figure out how much debt is out there, but credit reports often don’t have things like medical debts.

-We can also help try to determine what houses and cars are worth by looking at:
+We can also help try to determine what your houses and cars are worth by looking at:

 The most important thing to know before coming to your bankruptcy consultation is that you should keep an open attitude.

 We have to ask lots of questions and know lots of information to make a bankruptcy work.

 If you don’t know everything at the first conference, it is ok.
 We can always get some documents or make some phone calls to fill in missing information.